Who is the Indiana Apartment Association?

 Sally A. Lentz Visionary Leadership Series

 The SAL Visionary Leadership Series was created in memory of Sally Lentz-Crouse, who was a leader in the multifamily housing industry and one of the first female members to serve on the Indiana Apartment Association Board of Directors.
-To keep Sally’s legacy alive, in 2008, IAA started the annual Visionary Leadership Series.
-This program encourages multifamily professionals to reach higher levels of leadership by giving them gain the life skills, knowledge, and confidence needed to achieve their professional and personal goals.
+In 2008, to keep Sally’s legacy alive, IAA started the annual Visionary Leadership Series.
+This program encourages multifamily professionals to reach higher levels of leadership by giving them the life skills, knowledge, and confidence needed to achieve their professional and personal goals.
 Click here to learn more.

 Click on the links below to find those and other articles of interest to the multifamily housing industry.